 Deities of the Harvest and Herds

-It should be clear by now, that the natural world of antiquity was occupied and overseen by a wide host of Ancient Gods, whose temperaments were unpredictable, yet all-important.
-However, it was important for the lives of our Ancient and “civilized” ancestors, that they could actually tame nature and the elements as well, primarily through agriculture and farming.
-As you might expect, they had deities for these activities as well!
+The natural world of antiquity was occupied and overseen by a wide host of ancient gods, whose temperaments were unpredictable, yet all-important.
+However, it was important for ancient civilizations, that they could actually tame nature and the elements as well, primarily through agriculture and farming so they had deities for these activities as well!

 Demeter